How To Download Files From GitHub

 - It could take a couple of seconds to a few minutes, but GitHub will then clone or “fork” that project over to your own GitHub account.
 Once done, it’ll immediately show you the project under your GitHub username.

 Now, you can change and experiment with the code all you want, and it won’t affect the original project files of the original owner.
 If you change some code, fix a bug, or add a new feature, you can create something called a “Pull Request,” where that change can be discussed.
 If the original project owner likes the change — and it works properly — it can be merged into the original codebase as production code.

 As you can see, downloading files and whole projects from GitHub is actually quite easy.
-In just a couple of minutes, you can have an entire project downloaded onto your computer, or even forked to your own GitHub account.
+In just a few minutes, you can have an entire project downloaded onto your computer or even forked to your own GitHub account.
 It doesn’t take much to mess around with the code in your fork to see what affects what, and then eventually, you might even be able to create your first pull request!
 Happy coding!